 This page has details to help Chromium perf sheriffs.
-For more information and procedures, see Tree Sheriffs and read the theses on Sheriffing.
+For more information, see Tree Sheriffs and read the theses on Sheriffing.

 Keep performance regressions from making it out into the wild!
-Also, triage all of the Chromium Perf alerts and keep the Chromium Perf waterfall green.
+In particular, triage all of the Chromium Perf alerts and keep the Chromium Perf waterfall green.

 The Chromium Perf waterfall runs many different tests against the latest Chrome to measure Chrome’s performance.
-This data is automatically analyzed by GASP and will report anomalies via email to the current perf-sheriff and perfbot-gasper@ and also on the new perf dashboard.
+This data is automatically analyzed by GASP and will report anomalies via email to the current perf-sheriff, perfbot-gasper@ and on the perf dashboard.
 These anomalies likely correspond to a performance regression.

 "There is usually a way to add functionality without hurting page load time, startup time or other key metrics.
-One just has to be a bit more clever at times." --Darin
+One just has to be a bit more clever at times." -Darin Fisher

 What to Watch

 It is also recommended to hang out in #chromium on irc.freenode.net during your shift.
 Most chromium developers are there, so it can be useful for pinging people about issues.

 Keep the perf sheriff tracking doc up to date with all known issues.